bgoonz/web-dev-notes-resource-site/core-site/other-pages/blog/catagories/Tutorials/webpack.md

     webpack 5.9.0 compiled successfully in 194 ms

 Let's examine and clarify the information from the webpack output.
-After the “Compilation finished” message you can see the files generated in the `deploy` directory (`main.bundle.js` and `index.html`).
-Below them, you can see the source files: the entry module (`app.js`) and its dependency (`component.js`).
+After the "Compilation finished" message you can see the files generated in the `deploy` directory ( `main.bundle.js` and `index.html` ).
+Below them, you can see the source files: the entry module ( `app.js` ) and its dependency ( `component.js` ).

-So now, in the `deploy` folder, we have the newly generated bundle file `main.bundle.js`.
+So now, in the `deploy` folder, we have the newly generated bundle file `main.bundle.js` .
 If we open the `index.html` file in the browser, we should see _Hello, Webpack!_ displayed on the page.

 ![Webpack Browser Message Displayed](https://uploads.sitepoint.com/wp-content/uploads/2020/12/1606990551webpack-browser-message.png)

-Also, if we check the source of `index.html`, we'll see that the value of the `src` property in the `script` tag is updated to `main.bundle.js`.
+Also, if we check the source of `index.html` , we'll see that the value of the `src` property in the `script` tag is updated to `main.bundle.js` .

 At this point, we can delete the `dist` folder, which webpack generated initially, because we won't need it anymore.